learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-2. In regards to functions, what is the difference between an argument and a parameter?
+2. What types of evaluations will return a Boolean value?

   Your answer: